Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 Abilities

-Now, let's take a look at the abilities of the Swarmkeeper build.
+Now, let's take a look at the abilities of the Storm Sorc build.
 Correct allocation will allow you to maximise the early gameplay and get good modifier bonuses.

 Here are some key points to know about ability points: